 What is a Financial Aid Appeal Letter?

-It allows the student to explain these changes or circumstances in detail, providing specific evidence and documentation.
-The goal is to convince the financial aid office to re-evaluate the student’s financial aid eligibility and, ideally, increase the financial support provided.
+It gives the student an opportunity to expound on these changes or circumstances fully, including presenting adequate evidence and documents.
+The aim here is to persuade the financial aid office to reconsider the student’s financial aid case and, potentially, offer more aid to the student.

 Key Components of Financial Aid Appeal Letter